 Turmeric supplements are more efficiently absorbed than turmeric powder form.

-The other way to support your bone health is the consumption of Turmeric milk, aka Golden Milk.
+The other way to support your bone health is to consume Turmeric milk, aka Golden Milk.
 It provides additional benefits to bone sustainability.